z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_02_SimpleMaskedSprite.md

 time with the services the Spectrum's ROM code adds to the interrupt call.
 This is a fairly common approach with SP1 programs.
-While there's no need to synchronise with the raster, it's common to use the ISR to do other background tasks likes maintain timers or play music.
-The default SP1 installation creates the interrupt vector table at 0xD000, and makes room for the jump vector at 0xD1D1.
+While there's no need to synchronise with the raster, it's common to use the ISR to do other background tasks like maintain timers or play music.
+The default SP1 installation leaves room for the interrupt vector table at 0xD000, and the jump vector at 0xD1D1.
 All these details are covered in the [interrupts](https://github.com/z88dk/z88dk/blob/master/doc/ZXSpectrumZSDCCnewlib_08_Interrupts.md) document of this getting started guide.